Dominican Argentines

-Dominican Argentines (Domínico-argentinos) are Argentine citizens of partial or full Dominican descent, or Dominican citizens who have migrated to and settled in Argentina.
+Dominican Argentines (dominicano-argentinos) are Argentine citizens of partial or full Dominican descent, or Dominican citizens who have migrated to and settled in Argentina.
 Although sources vary, as of 2013 were are an estimate 70,000 Dominican-Argentines, according to community organization Asociación de Dominicanos Residentes en Argentina.

 Characteristics

 Buenos Aires Province concentrates 30 percent of the Dominican emigrants.
 The rest are spread across the remaining national territory.